Bonnie and Clyde (film): Media recognition

 In 1992, Bonnie and Clyde was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant."

 In 2012, the Motion Picture Editors Guild ranked the film the fifth best-edited film of all time, based on a survey of its membership.

+The February 2020 issue of New York Magazine lists Bonnie and Clyde as among "The Best Movies That Lost Best Picture at the Oscars."

 Influence

-Fifty years after its premiere, Bonnie and Clyde has been cited as a major influence for such disparate films as The Wild Bunch, The Godfather, The Departed, Queen & Slim, True Romance, and Natural Born Killers.
+Bonnie and Clyde has been cited as a major influence for such disparate films as The Wild Bunch, The Godfather, The Departed, Queen & Slim, True Romance, and Natural Born Killers.

 In popular culture

 The "Storage Jars" skit of episode 33 of Monty Python's Flying Circus features a brief still shot of Beatty as Clyde firing a Thompson submachine gun as he escapes from the Red Crown Tourist Court.

-In the 1994 The Simpsons episode "Grampa vs. Sexual Inadequacy", Abe and Homer are being chased and Homer remarks, "They didn't start chasing us until you turned on that getaway music."
-When "Foggy Mountain Breakdown" stops playing, the chase ends.

-In "To Say I Love You", the second story arc of Cracker, Robbie Coltrane's character Fitz uses the death scene to first bond with, and then destroy, a murder suspect in custody: "I wept buckets.
-I thought it was one of the worst moments in the entire history of Hollywood.
-I wept buckets for all the victims, and all the families of the victims."

-The music video for Beyoncé and Jay-Z's collaboration "'03 Bonnie and Clyde" is loosely inspired by the movie.